spumonibreakfast/BugBountyInn/README.md

 FUZZ_endinserter - to insert FUZZ at the end of URLs for use in ffuf

-GeneralExterminator - to remove stuff from URLs
+[coming soon]GeneralExterminator - to remove stuff from URLs

 ## Run